 The penalties associated with child endangerment and drunk driving are accumulative, meaning that being charged with both will generally result in at least four years of imprisonment.

 Drunk driving laws can be confusing, especially if you're on either side of a drunk driving lawsuit.
 If you need more assistance understanding the drunk driving laws in Texas, don't hesitate to reach out with your questions or concerns.

+If you or a loved one was injured in a drunk driving accident, contact a car accident lawyer at Calhoun Meredith for help.
 Our team of qualified legal professionals can also schedule a free case review if desired.